johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 !!!!!
 Create a view for the JavaScript map, and an index for neighborhoods !!!!!!

+New 2.0 db view map_listings returns in ~170 msec, vs. 500 msec for v1.0 db

 ?Create views for plotly plots?

 Make efficient queries for the webpage's api calls.